datumorphism/datumorphism.github.io/content/wiki/statistics/anova.md

 ## N-way ANOVA

-ANOVA test can be done on the effect multiple categorical variables.
-For example, for two variables, we built a table with the rows being the classes of one variable and the columns being the classes of another variable.
+ANOVA test can be done even if we have multiple categorical variables, i.e., multiple .
+For example, for two variables, we build a table to investigate the possible effects with the rows being the classes of one variable and the columns being the classes of another variable.
 The samples spanned by these two directions can be used to test the effect of the variables on different combinations of the variables.